UTokyo-ICEPP/qc-workbook/source/en/shor.md

 $\newcommand{\modnequiv}[3]{#1 \not\equiv #2 \pmod{#3}}$

 (shor_introduction)=
-## はじめに
+## Introduction

-古典計算をはるかに上回る能力を持つ量子計算の一つの例として、最も広く知られているのがショアの量子計算アルゴリズムでしょう。このアルゴリズムが考える問題は、大きな正の数を二つの素数の積に分解するというもので、問題自体はシンプルです。しかし、古典計算では素因数分解の有効なアルゴリズムが知られておらず、数が大きくなると**指数関数的に計算量が増える**と予想されています。
-ショアのアルゴリズムを用いれば、同じ問題を**多項式時間で解くことができる**と考えられています（一般的に、問題のサイズに対して多項式で増える計算時間で解くことができれば、それは有効なアルゴリズムだと見なされます）。
-One of the most widely known examples of how the capabilities of quantum computation far surpass classical computation is Shor's quantum calculation algorithm.
-The problem this algorithm seeks to address is breaking down a large positive number into two prime numbers.
+One of the most widely known examples of how the capabilities of quantum computation far surpass classical computation is Shor's algorithm.
+The problem this algorithm seeks to address is to break down a large positive number into two prime numbers.
 The problem itself is a simple one.
-However, there are no known classical computation algorithms that are effective at performing prime factorization, and as the numbers in question grow larger, the amount of calculation involved is believed to **grow exponentially**.
-Using Shor's algorithm is believed to make it possible to solve this problem in **polynomial time** (generally speaking, if an algorithm can solve a problem with a computation time that increases polynomially with respect to the size of the problem, the algorithm is considered effective).
+However, there are no known classical computation algorithms that can efficiently performe integer factoring, and as the number in question grows larger, the amount of calculation involved is believed to **grow exponentially**.
+Using Shor's algorithm is believed to make it possible to solve this problem in **polynomial time** (generally speaking, if an algorithm can solve a problem with a computation time that increases polynomially with respect to the problem size, the algorithm is considered efficient).

-古典計算での素因数分解の難しさは、現在広く使われている鍵暗号技術の元になっています。なので、指数関数的に高速なショアのアルゴリズムが量子コンピュータで実現されれば、秘密の情報が暴かれる可能性があります。ショアのアルゴリズムが大きく注目される理由はそこにあります。
-The difficulty involved in performing prime factorization using classical calculation is the basis of the encryption technologies that are currently widely in use.
-Therefore, if it were possible to realize an exponentially fast Shor's algorithm using a quantum computer, it could result in the leakage of confidential information.
+The difficulty involved in performing integer factoring with classical calculation is the basis of the encryption technologies that are currently widely in use.
+Therefore, if it were possible to realize an exponentially-fast Shor's algorithm using a quantum computer, it could result in the leakage of confidential information.
 This is why so much attention is being paid to Shor's algorithm.

 +++

 (qpe)=
-## 量子位相推定
+## Quantum Phase Estimation

-まず、ショアのアルゴリズムの元になっている「**量子位相推定」**（*Quantum Phase Estimation*, QPE）と呼ばれる手法について学びましょう。ショアのアルゴリズムを理解していけば、ショアのアルゴリズムの核心部分は、実はほぼQPEそのものであることが見えてくると思います。QPEの理解には「**量子フーリエ変換**」（*Quantum Fourier Transform*, QFT）の理解が欠かせませんが、QFTについては、この[実習](circuit_from_scratch.ipynb)の問題7、もしくは参考文献[1]を参照してください。
-First, let's learn about **quantum phase estimation**, or QPE, on which Shor's algorithm is based.
+First, let's learn about **quantum phase estimation** or QPE, on which Shor's algorithm is based.
 If you understand Shor's algorithm, you will realize that the heart of the algorithm is basically QPE itself.
-To understand QPE, it is essential that you understand the **quantum Fourier transform**, or QFT.
-For more information on QFT, refer to task 7 of [this exercise](circuit_from_scratch.ipynb) or to reference material [1].
+To understand QPE, it is essential that you understand the **quantum Fourier transform** or QFT.
+For more information about QFT, please refer to task 7 of [this exercise](circuit_from_scratch.ipynb) or to reference material[1].

-QPEはとても大事な計算手法で、ショアのアルゴリズムだけでなく、いろいろな量子アルゴリズムのサブルーチンとしても使われています。
 %（モンテカルロサンプラーの[実習](mc_sampler.ipynb)でも出てきます）。

-QPEが考える問題は、「あるユニタリー演算$U$に対して$U\ket{\psi}=e^{2\pi i\theta}\ket{\psi}$となる固有ベクトル$\ket{\psi}$が与えられるとして、その固有値$e^{2\pi i\theta}$の位相$\theta$を求めることができるか？」という問題です。
+Since the QPE is a very important technique, it is widely used, not only in Shor's algorithm but also in various algorithms as a subroutine.

-The question QPE seeks to address is "given a unitary operation U and an eigenvector $\ket{\psi}$$ such that $U\ket{\psi}=e^{2\pi i\theta}\ket{\psi}$, what is the phase $\theta$ of eigenvalue $e^{2\pi i\theta}$?"
+The question QPE seeks to address is
+"Given a unitary operation $U$ and an eigenvector $\ket{\psi}$ that satisfies $U\ket{\psi}=e^{2\pi i\theta}\ket{\psi}$, what is the phase $\theta$ of the eigenvalue $e^{2\pi i\theta}$?"

 +++

 (qpe_1qubit)=
-### 1量子ビットの位相推定
+### Single-Qubit QPE
-まず、下図にあるような量子回路を考えてみましょう。上側の量子ビットは$\ket{0}$、下側の量子ビットには$U$の固有ベクトル$\ket{\psi}$が初期状態として与えられているとします。
 First, let us consider a quantum circuit like the one in the figure below.
-Here, the upper side quantum bit is $\ket{0}$ and the lower side quantum bit is $U$'s eigenvector $\ket{\psi}$.
+Here, the upper qubit is $\ket{0}$ and the lower qubit is $U$'s eigenvector $\ket{\psi}$.

 ```{image} figs/qpe_1qubit.png
 :alt: qpe_1qubit